Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 ## Appear Function

-You can easily make the platform reappear by writing a function which does the exact opposite of the `disappear` function.
+You can easily make the platform reappear by writing a function that does the exact opposite of the `disappear` function.

 1. Delete the `disappear()` line from the script.
 2. Declare a new function called `appear`.